- Type of Publication: Guideline

 Internal Controls and Objective Review

 An insurer’s internal control structure is essential to the quality of its ORSA.
-An insurer’s Board reviews management’s method for monitoring and reporting on compliance with internal policies as well as management’s system for assessing risks and for relating risks to the insurer’s own capital needs.
-The Board should satisfy itself that its system of internal controls continues to be adequate for well-ordered and prudent conduct of business, including the quality of its ORSA process.
+An insurer’s Senior Management reviews the insurer’s method for monitoring and reporting on compliance with internal policies as well as the system for assessing risks and for relating risks to the insurer’s own capital needs.
+Senior Management should satisfy itself that the insurer’s system of internal controls continues to be adequate for well-ordered and prudent conduct of business, including the quality of its ORSA process.

 An insurer should conduct regular reviews of its ORSA process for integrity, accuracy, and reasonableness.
-Areas that should be reviewed, among others, include:
+Areas that should be reviewed include, among others:

 - Comprehensiveness and appropriateness of an insurer’s assessment process, given the insurer’s nature, scale and complexity, the soundness of the controls underpinning it, and OSFI’s expectations with respect to the ORSA process;